srfassihi/Movies-ETL/README.md

 ## Note to TA / Grader:

 I ran into multiple issues with this module stemming from the difficulty of creating a large function.
 I had difficulties debugging my code in Deliverable 3 and struggled to find the issue with the BCS Assistants but finally discovered the issue.
 I had issues with my PostgreSQL password information as well as my PythonData environment not recognizing my SQLAlchemy plugin.
+I tried using online resources but the steps are very hard to do on Mac and didnt make sense.
+Resetting passwords are very tricky in PostgreSQL.
 I was able to finish the code but not able to push the data to my table.